 Before you even assemble your wedding invitations, you need to create and mail out your save the dates.
 Breath easy, because this is the simplest part of wedding postage.
 In most cases, your save the date postcards will only include one piece, meaning it’ll weigh at or under the standard amount (1 ounce) and only require one stamp.
 To avoid any being sent back, send them from your local post office, especially if they’re a custom shape.

 Your invitation suite (or paper suite) is where things get more complicated.
 To start, the number of stamps you’ll need—and the cost of mailing each invitation—largely depends on the number of materials you include.
-As you add additional enclosure cards, the weight of each envelope will increase, therefore you’ll need more postage.
+As you add additional enclosure cards, the weight of each invitation envelope will increase, therefore you’ll need extra postage.
 A standard weight stamp, or “Forever Stamp,” costs 55 cents and each additional ounce costs 15 cents.
 With maps, directions cards, itinerary cards, and much more, the overall cost of stamps for your wedding invitations can add up.
 We advise including the essentials in your invitation suite and making all other information available on a wedding website.

-Once you’ve assembled your paper suite, we recommend taking one to your local post office and weighing it.
+Once you’ve assembled your wedding invitation suite, we recommend taking one to your local post office and weighing it.
 Then, you can figure out exactly how much postage each invitation will need.

-Technically, these are included in your invitation suite, but they bear specific mentioning.
+Technically, these are included in your wedding invitation suite, but they bear specific mentioning.
 Having your response cards prepped and ready to use is vital, since giving your guests extra work might delay their replies.
-To avoid any mishaps, tuck the card under an envelope addressed to the host’s residence and include a stamp (or pre-stamp the envelope).
-Not only does this make the process easy on your guests, but it prevents anyone from dropping their RSVPs in the mail without postage.
+To avoid any mishaps, tuck the card under a RSVP envelope addressed to the host’s residence and include a postage stamp (or pre-stamp the envelope).
+Not only does this make the process easy on your guests, but it prevents anyone from dropping their RSVP cards in the mail without postage.
 Not to mention, it’s not great etiquette to make someone pay postage to RSVP to your event.
 Make the mailing process on both ends painless by having your response cards ready to go.